symfony-x/symfony-x-native/README.md

 Symfony-X uses a very fast web server (FrankenPHP), AssetMapper, and Tailwind.
 No yarn, no npm, and no webpackencore.

-Symfony-X deployments can be configured (local dev, local production, standalone binary executable, AWS).
+Symfony-X deployments can be configured (local dev, local production, standalone binary executable, Amazon Web Services).

-Symfony-X focuses on Artificial Intelligence adoption.
+Symfony-X focuses on Artificial Intelligence progress and direction demands.
 This includes, but is not limited to: API consumption and production, LangChain-ish PHP, and maybe edge AI in application memory space (via Go).

 ## Requirements